afska/nestation/README.md

 ## Some games don't work!

 Well, not all the **NES mappers** are supported.
-Feel free to raise an issue at [here](https://github.com/bfirsh/jsnes/issues) with the game you're trying to run.
+Feel free to raise an issue [here](https://github.com/bfirsh/jsnes/issues) with the game you're trying to run.

 ## There's a crackling sound!